-Each week you will write a brief (250 word maximum) synthesis of the week's lifestreamblog content within your blog.
-You will also be required to write a 500-word statement about your lifestream-blog on submission, and you will be able to edit the content of the stream before you submit it for assessment.
-You will be expected to maintain the lifestreamblog from week one to week twelve of the course.
+You will be expected to maintain the lifestream-blog from week one to week ten of the course.
+Each week you will write a brief (250-word maximum) synthesis of the week's lifestream-blog content within your blog.
+You will be able to edit the content of the stream before you submit it for assessment at the end of week 10.